This is a collaborative post.

 I’ve actually been considering levelling up my website photography for a while now, so it feels like the right time to finally grab a camera of my own.
 Plus it’s my birthday soon, so it’d be an ideal gift.
 It’d also be a solid piece of equipment for me to level up my streaming setup, so I’m definitely going to be looking to buy one this year.

 Have you got a passion for photography?
 I’d love to hear your thoughts on this one!
 Do you have any opinions on why photography is the perfect family activity?
 Or do you think there are other hobbies that can bring huge benefits to your family?
 Let me know in the comments below.

-As always, you can catch up with me over on social media, and if you’ve enjoyed this post then you might also enjoy some of the Art & Creativity pins over on my Pinterest boards.
+As always, you can catch up with me in the comments, and if you’ve enjoyed this post then you might also enjoy some of the Art & Creativity pins over on my Pinterest boards.